-The problem is that this method only works for simple products, and it won’t change the pricing of variable, grouped and any product with price ranges (min – max).
+The problem is that this method only works for simple products, and it won’t change the pricing of variable, grouped or any product with price ranges (min – max).

 In case your store has many variable products (for example, a fashion WooCommerce store – where each product comes in different sizes, colors, styles…), then the above method won’t work for you.

 With a single click, you can automatically apply the same bulk discount to variable and simple products.
-You can filter by category and use other cool settings that makes it super easy for you to run promotions.
+Or, you can filter by category or do an advanced search so you can find the correct products to edit: